giampaolo/giampaolo.github.io/content/blog/2023/recognize-connection-errors.rst

 was uncertain what to do about those.
 The app is supposed to gracefully handle them, so theoretically they should represent a bug.
-Still, they are unequivocally related to the connection stream, and represent a failed attempt to send data that we want to retry.
+Still, they are unequivocally related to the connection stream, and represent a failed attempt to send data which we want to retry.
 Example of logs I found:

 ::